 Many newbies to the mortgage loan process don’t understand all the factors that may affect their ability to obtain high-demand loans.
 Some of the major requirements you need to consider before applying for a mortgage include:

-- a significant amount of money saved for the down payment
+- A significant amount of money was saved for the down payment

-1) Consider going alone when applying for mortgage
+1) Consider going alone when applying for a mortgage

 Nevertheless, on the other hand, it will be more challenging for a single person to get mortgage approval than for a couple.
 Even if you don’t specify your spouse and apply for a mortgage based on your income alone, you will encounter more financial liabilities.
 Finally, it is best to discuss your circumstance with a financial expert who helps you decide which option is best for your particular situation.